vetematts/vetematts/readme.md

 # Hey, I'm Matt 👋

-Currently coding my way through a full-stack web developer bootcamp.
+Currently coding my way through a full-stack web developer bootcamp at Coder Academy.
-Recently diving into Python as well!

 ---

 ## 🔧 What I'm Working On

+- Creating and deploying my first REST API
-- Exploring Python programming
+- Developing backend features with Python + Flask
-- Building web pages with HTML
-- Designing layouts and styles with CSS
+- Working with databases like PostgreSQL & MongoDB
+- Learning JavaScript and how backend concepts translate across languages
-- Writing documentation in Markdown
+- Writing Python applications (both OOP and non-OOP)
-- Managing projects with Git version control
+- Managing code and collaboration with Git & GitHub
+- Building and styling websites with HTML + CSS

 ## 📱 Connect with me